arijit-ship/RIKEN-natsu-intern/README.md

 # About
-Summer research intern project at ROKEN, Kobe, Japan.
+Summer research intern project at RIKEN, Kobe, Japan.
 Processor Research Team.

-# Surface code generation for Quantum Error Correction
+# Goal
+Using **STIM**, simulate surface code circuits by:
+- Measuring ancilla and data qubits
+- Arranging and labeling qubits